Nagendra1997/mesibo-documentation/index.md

 ### 5. Define the Callback function to receive the response from your bot

-In the HTTP callback function passed to `mesibo_http`, we will be getting the response to the POST request from Dialogflow.You may get the response in multiple pieces.
-So, store the response data piece by piece into a buffer.
-On receiving the complete response from Dialogflow, send it  to the user who originally sent the query(You can get the message sender(FROM) and receiver details(TO) from message context)
+We will get the response for the POST request in the HTTP callback function passed to `mesibo_http`.
+You may get the response in multiple chunks.
+Hence you need to store the response data into a buffer untill the complete response is received.

 Dialogflow sends the response as a JSON string with the response text encoded in the field `fulfillmentText`.
-So, we extract the response from the JSON string using the utility function `mesibo_util_json_extract` and send it using `mesibo_message`.
+Hence, we first extract the response from the JSON string before we can send it back to the user.
+We will use a helper functon `mesibo_util_json_extract` to extract textual response from the JSON response.

 You can pass the message-id of the query message as reference-id for the response message.
 This way the client who sent the message will be able to match the response received with the query sent.

 ```cpp